doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 	- Enable the "00 Core" and "01 MWSE" options
 1. [Mistify](https://www.nexusmods.com/morrowind/mods/48112?)
 	- Enable both the "00 Core" and "01 Vanilla Mist Replacer" options
 	- Note: may cause FPS drop at night in the Bitter Coast regions depending on your CPU.
-Untick the ESP or uninstall if the performance decrease annoys you
+Disable the ESP if the performance decrease annoys you (but keep the mod active for the improved mist meshes)
 1. [MWSE Blood Diversity](https://www.nexusmods.com/morrowind/mods/47913)
-	- Install both the "00 Core" option and the texture version of your choice ("01 vanilla-friendly textures" for vanilla textures; "02 R-zero's textures" for Intelligent Textures)
+	- Install both the "00 Core" option and the texture version of your choice ("01 vanilla-friendly textures" for vanilla textures; "02 R-zero's textures" for better-looking, bloodier blood)
 	- Open your MO2 profile's .ini in ```Mod Organizer 2\Profiles\[profile name]\Morrowind.ini```
 	- Replace the [Blood] section with the following:
 		```